paulrothenbergmd

 Recovery

-The post-operative recovery for ACI can be lengthy, with patients required to wear a brace or use crutches for several weeks after the surgery.
+The post-operative autologous chondrocyte implantation recovery can be lengthy, with patients required to wear a brace or use crutches for several weeks after the surgery.
 Physical therapy and rehabilitation are typically required for several months after the surgery to help the patient regain strength and mobility in the joint.
 Return to sports activities can take anywhere from 6-12 months.